mrtrumbe/recipo/Baking/Souffle.md

 # Souffle

-Souffles are all about structure.
-The ingredient list looks like the start of a classic omelette.
-But if you separate eggs, treat their parts with care, and reassemble them into a careful matrix of air bubbles and protein, the results are magic.
-A souffle is light and fluffy, but surprisingly rich and filling.

-Like an omelette, a souffle is incredibly versatile.
-The air bubble and protein structure is a blank slate on which you can put a wide range of flavors.
-From savory to sweet, a souffle can support almost any flavor profile, so long as you prepare the flavoring carefully.

 ## The Souffle Framework

 No matter what kind of souffle you are making, the procedure is exactly the same: